 Section 7.
 Affirmative Defense.
 Each Landlord that seeks to terminate a tenancy of an Affected Tenant must comply with the Public Order and these Implementation Measures.
 Non-compliance with any applicable provision of the Public Order or these Implementation Measures shall constitute an affirmative defense against an unlawful detainer action under California Code of Civil Procedure Sections 1161 and 1161.1, as amended.
 To assert this defense, an Affected Tenant shall have provided their Landlord with the notice and written documentation required by Sections 5 and 6 of these Implementation Measures, or other objectively verifiable information, establishing that the Affected Tenant's inability to pay Rent is due to one or more of the circumstances described in Section 4.A.
+An Affected Tenant's failure to timely provide such notice and documentation required by Sections 5 and 6 of these Implementation Measures shall not constitute an affirmative defense against an unlawful detainer action under California Code of Civil Procedure Sections 1161 and 1161.1, as amended.

 Section 8.
-Payment of Back Rent.
+Grace Period from Eviction for Nonpayment of Back Rent after Moratorium Period Expires.